A local orientational order parameter for systems of interacting particles

-This expression is straightforward to evaluate in the Monte Carlo way---that is, by sampling the perturbations $f_m$.
-The number of samples needed for the limmand in \mbox{Eq. (\ref{eq:membership_probability})} to converge will depend both on the geometries of the underlying neighborhoods and on perturbation scale $\sigma$.
-All of our numerical work is performed with $\sigma = 0.1 \langle r_p \rangle$, for which we observe rapid convergence.
+Recall that determining a robustified Voronoi neighborhood requires the probability that a particle belongs to an (ordinary) Voronoi neighborhood after receiving a Gaussian perturbation of scale $\sigma$.
+This probability is straightforward to evaluate in the Monte Carlo way, that is, by sampling the perturbations (see Appendix \ref{appx:membership_prob} for details).
+The number of samplings $M$ needed for the probability to converge depends on the geometries of the underlying neighborhoods.
+The results in \mbox{Sec. \ref{sec:neighborhood_demarcation}} suggest $M=4$ to be a suitable universal choice.
+For redundancy, the default choice of our algorithm is $M=8$.
+As for $\sigma$, we set ${\sigma =\avg{r_p} /5}$ on account of its apparent optimality for neighborhood demarcation.
+We note, however, that other values around this choice of $\sigma$ work just as well.